 16. Unschool Rules

-As unschoolers and lifelong learners, the Otto family shares their untraditional approach in homeschooling their 14-year old daughter; a journey that began in 2012 when Sarah was mid-way through sixth grade.
+As unschoolers and lifelong learners, the Otto family shares their untraditional approach in homeschooling their teenage children.

 Highlight: Real World High School Math: Learning Algebra and Geometry From Life

 Happy Homeschool Nest is the blog of Maddie, a homeschooling mom of three middle-grade kids.
 Maddie’s blog covers what works and doesn’t work for her family whilst homeschooling, plus a slew of great ideas and helpful resources.